jellyfin/jellyfin.org/docs/general/server/media/music.md

 ## Discs

 Albums with several discs are identified by the metadata tags.
-Please place the tracks for all discs in one folder
+Place the tracks for all discs in one folder.

 ```txt
 Album